komapper/komapper.github.io/content/en/docs/Overview/_index.md

 linkTitle: "Overview"
 weight: 1
 description: >
-  Komapper is a simple and powerful SQL mapper for Kotlin 1.5 and later.
+  Komapper is a simple and powerful SQL mapper for Kotlin.
 ---

 ## What is it?